apoirrier/CTFs-writeups/AUCTF2020/Web/gg_no_re.md

 This is unreadable, but looking at the first line I see some string that look like base64.
 I decode the first one with https://www.asciitohex.com/, it gives `Make a GET request to /hidden/nextstep.php`.

 So I go to http://challenges.auctf.com:30022/hidden/nextstep.php, which doesn't give us much, simple html page.
-I look for the Network and look at the response header, and indeed there is the added header `ROT13: Znxr n CBFG erdhrfg gb /ncv/svany.cuc` (it can also be a different header with a different encoding).
+I look for Network tab in the Inspector and look at the response header, and indeed there is the added header `ROT13: Znxr n CBFG erdhrfg gb /ncv/svany.cuc` (it can also be a different header with a different encoding).
 This is a ROT13, or caesar code.
 I give it to https://www.asciitohex.com/, and it says `Make a POST request to /api/final.php`.

-I use Postmen to do this.
+I use Postman to do this.
 The response says `Send a request with the flag variable set`.
 So I add a form-data body with name `flag` and no value, send the request and it gives the flag.

 Flag: `auctf{1_w@s_laZ_w1t_dis_0N3}`